-Over the last 170 years, Leeds Arts University has contributed significantly to the development of art education in Britain, having pioneered new ways to teach and to structure qualifications.
+Over the last 170 years, Leeds Arts University has made a significant contribution to arts education in the UK.

-The magnificent Merrion Centre mosaics created by Eric Taylor (1909–1999), artist and former Principal of Leeds College of Art (1956-1970), have been installed at Leeds Arts University’s Blenheim Walk building.
+Video: The magnificent Merrion Centre mosaics created by Eric Taylor (1909–1999), artist and former Principal of Leeds College of Art (1956-1970), have been installed at Leeds Arts University’s Blenheim Walk building.

-Following the world wars, ex-service personnel resuming their education filled the College almost to bursting.
-Henry Moore and Barbara Hepworth (enrolling in 1919 and 1920, respectively) were students of this era.
+Following the world wars, returning ex-service personnel filled the College, often on ex-servicemen's training grants.
+Henry Moore, Raymond Coxon and Barbara Hepworth, enrolling in 1919 and 1920, were students of this era.

-In the late 1920s the art school became known as Leeds College of Art and by 1946, no less than fifteen past students had been appointed as principals of schools of art.
+In the late 1920s the art school became known as Leeds College of Art.
+By 1946, no less than fifteen past students had been appointed as principals of schools of art.
 As our reputation grew, new design departments were formed, including furniture, graphic design and printmaking.
 A new pottery and workshops were built, and in 1959 a new library was created.

-We completed a £22m state-of-the-art building expansion in 2019 in order to widen our course offering and benefit our students.
+Our £22m state-of-the-art building expansion was completed in 2019 in order to widen our course offering and benefit our students.
 The new building includes a 230-seat performance auditorium and industry standard film and photography studios, enhanced fashion design studios, a new postgraduate study suite, a larger specialist arts research and reference library, and Dot the Lions, an independent coffee bar delivered by the team behind Laynes Espresso.